 History of Nepal

-The Malla dynasty began from 1200 and ended towards 1769, when they were dethroned by the Shah rulers, who ruled comfortably till 19th century.
-During the mid 1300s, Nepal began dividing into many small states.
+The Malla dynasty began from 1200 and ended towards 1769 when they were dethroned by the Shah rulers, who ruled comfortably till 19th century.
+During the mid-1300s, Nepal began dividing into many small states.
 Prithvi Narayan Shah, the king of Gorkha is known as the unifier who conquered many independent hill states, even taking over three Malla kingdoms within the valley and was successful in extending the territory even further in the 18th century.
 In 1846, the Kot Massacre, orchestrated by Jung Bahadur Rana brought Ranas into power.
-The Ranas who ruled Nepal for 104 years are often criticized of leading Nepal into poverty.
-In 1950s, the Shah Kings who had virtually no power during the Rana rule came back into power.
+The Ranas who ruled Nepal for 104 years is often criticized of leading Nepal into poverty.
+In the 1950s, the Shah Kings who had virtually no power during the Rana rule came back into power.
 King Mahendra was succeeded by King Birendra in 1972, who in 1990 approved constitutional monarchy for the first time.

 After the royal massacre in 2001, Gyanendra, brother of King Birendra was made the King.
 However, he was ousted by the peoples' revolution in 2006.
 Nepal has declared a Federal Democratic Republic secular state in 2008.
 Nepal history is old and diverse.